@thingts/path - v2.0.4

 Returns this

-• Replace the parent directory while keeping the current filename.
+• Replace the entire directory path through the parent, while keeping the current filename.

 Parameters